Ten at 10

 Suggested activities and best practices are outlined below.

 Mindfulness Meditation and guided breathing exercises can help you refocus and reset on a powerful cellular level.
 We've listed a variety of meditations for you below, ranging in length from three minutes to 15 minutes.
 Even taking three deep slow breaths can have a powerful effect on your cardiovascular, immune and nervous systems.
-If you enjoy these offerings, don't forget to check out the Thursday Drexel Meditation Group on the University City Campus when we return to campus.
+If you enjoy these offerings, don't forget to check out the Thursday Drexel Meditation Group on the University City Campus.

 Pro Tip: Download an app like Headspace or Calm and use your smartphone as a mindful meditation aide throughout the day.
 If you have a Fitbit, try the "Relax" feature to synchronize your breathing.

 Tuesday is Walking Club Day at the University City Campus.
 Participate on campus or take a virtual walk to earn wellness points.
 Get outside for just 10 minutes of fresh air, or take enough time to truly reset.
 Bring your kids or colleagues for a full reset.
 If you don't feel like walking outside, put on your favorite song and have an indoor dance party to get yourself moving.
 You will be more much more productive and ready to work when you return.

-Pro Tip: Consider taking a photo of something fun from your walk (flowers, a cute dog) and post it in Microsoft Teams or email it out to remind your colleagues to walk and explore.
+Pro Tip: Consider taking a photo of something fun from your walk (flowers, a cute dog) and share with your colleagues, encouraging them to walk and explore, too.
 A change of perspective will help you stay refreshed.

 Taking time out of your day to destress with colleagues is actually an important component of creating a culture of care.
 Maybe even share some hump-day snacks to reclaim your Wednesdays!
 Schedule a 10 a.m. time to hop onto a Zoom/Microsoft Teams call or gather in person with your colleagues.
 Catch up and check in.
 Help cement the bonds that make your work life sweeter.